Dar Al-Hijrah: Leadership

 Jamal al Barzinji and Samir Salah both were among Dar Al-Hijrah's original founding members.
 Al Barzinji was listed as Dar Al-Hijrah's original trustee while Salah would later become the mosque's president (as of 2008).
 Mohammed Ali Al-Hanooti, a Palestinian imam that had previously served at mosques in New Jersey, was Dar Al-Hijrah's imam from 1995 to 1999.
 Dar al-Hijrah's previous imams at that point did not speak English and lacked engagement with the youth.
 With Al-Hanooti's departure, mosque leaders specifically sought out to hire an imam that could attract young people and non-Arabic speakers.

-Brooklyn-born convert-to-Islam Imam Johari Abdul-Malik was previously the Director of Outreach for the Dar Al Hijrah Islamic Center in Northern Virginia from June 2002 until June 2017.
+Brooklyn-born convert-to-Islam Imam Johari Abdul-Malik was previously the Director of Outreach for Dar Al-Hijrah from June 2002 until June 2017.
 Speaking on his role at the mosque, he said, "It's important that there's an American at the mosque to speak with media, to defend Islam, who can talk about the rights of Muslims.
 It would be difficult for us if we had an imam who didn't understand the process here."
 During his tenure at Dar Al-Hijrah, Abdul-Malik commented on criminal cases against several American Muslims, including that of one Dar Al-Hijrah congregant.
-Ahmed Omar Abu Ali, who had worshipped and taught at Dar Al-Hihrah, was charged in 2005 by U.S. prosecutors with plotting with members of al-Qaeda to assassinate President George W. Bush.
+Ahmed Omar Abu Ali, who had worshipped and taught at Dar Al-Hijrah, was charged in 2005 by U.S. prosecutors with plotting with members of al-Qaeda to assassinate President George W. Bush.
 Abdul-Malik accused the government of singling him out to stir anti-Muslim sentiment.

-Sheikh Mohammed Adam El-Sheikh, formerly a Muslim Brotherhood member in the Sudan, and one of the founders of both the mosque and the Muslim American Society (MAS), was the mosque's imam between August 2003 and May 2005.
+Sheikh Mohammed Adam El-Sheikh, formerly a Muslim Brotherhood member in Sudan, and one of the founders of both the mosque and the Muslim American Society (MAS), was the mosque's imam between August 2003 and May 2005.
 He left the mosque to become the executive director of the Fiqh Council of North America, an association of Islamic legal scholars.

 Shaker Elsayed, a Shariah law scholar born in Cairo, Egypt, has been the resident imam at Dar Al-Hijrah since June 1, 2005.
 From 2000 through 2005 he was the Secretary General of the Muslim American Society.
 He unequivocally condemns terrorism and states that the mosque actively publicizes that condemnation to the public.